cesmith1/CPSC6177-Project-Team2/README.md

 See the **Download** section above for links to the binaries.

+While not used directly for installation the *Advanced Installer* project file can be found in this repo as well under **_advancedInstallerProject/SmartClassPlanner.aip_**

 ### Automated Installation

 To use the installer, download and run the **_SmartClassPlanner-Setup-x86.msi_** installer from releases.
 Follow the prompts to